EPCCed/qmmm_gromacs_cp2k_sc/_episodes/11-gmx+cp2k.md

 5) The next step would be minimization and short classical equilibration NVT trajectory.
 First generate and run energy minimization:
 `gmx_cp2k grompp -f em.mdp -p topol.top -c conf -o egfp-em.tpr`
+Edit `run-em.sh` and change [budget code] to your budget code (e.g. ta036-username) and run the script:
 `sbatch run-em.sh`
 Wait until simulation will be completed.
 Then perform 100 ps NVT simulation starting from the optimized structure to equilibrate our system:
 `gmx_cp2k grompp -f md-mm-nvt.mdp -p topol.top -c conf.gro -t egfp-em.trr -o egfp-mm-nvt.tpr`
+Edit `run-mm-nvt.sh` and change [budget code] to your budget code (e.g. ta036-username) and run the script:
 `sbatch run-mm-nvt.sh`
 while simulation is running you could check **em.mdp** and **mm-nvt.mdp** files for the details of classical MD simulations